 The Project will be located in close proximity to Liddell and is targeting the use of previously disturbed operational lands no longer required for Liddell operations.
-Specifically, the BESS Project will be carried out at the location of the redundant solar array area, shown as 'Area 2' in Figure 2.
+Specifically, the BESS Project will be carried out at the location of the redundant solar array area, shown as 'Area 2' in Figure 2-1.
 This solar array has previously been damaged and is non-operational.
-Stockpiling for the BESS Project will occur within the former coal yards area, shown as 'Area 1' in Figure 2.
+Stockpiling for the BESS Project will be located within the former coal yards area and the existing solar array area, respectively during Stage 2 (Figure 2-3).